Imperial Brands Group (IMB) Ordinary 10p

 Our view

-Imperial Brands’ focus on tobacco markets, where it sees the scope to grab market share, is helping it paint a brighter picture than some of its competitors.
+Imperial Brands’ full-year results extended its track record of reliable profits and strong cash flows.
+The focus on tobacco markets, where it sees the scope to grab market share, is helping it paint a brighter picture than some of its competitors.
 Volume pressures have also been easing in some of these markets.
-And the nature of selling an addictive product means Imperial's been able to put through big price increases.
+The nature of selling an addictive product means Imperial's been able to put through big price increases.
 When combined with impressive cost savings, profits are still growing steadily.

 That's why the entire industry's jostling for position in the up-and-coming Next Generation Products (NGPs) market, including products like heated tobacco and vapes.